ictr/covid19-outbreak-simulator/README.md

                         --initial-incidence-rate 0.1 docter=1.2 will set incidence rate to 0.12 for doctors).
   --initial-seroprevalence [INITIAL_SEROPREVALENCE [INITIAL_SEROPREVALENCE ...]]
                         Seroprevalence of the population (default to zero).
 The seroprevalence should always be greater than or euqal to initial incidence rate.
 The difference between seroprevalence and incidence rate will determine the "recovered" rate of the population.
-Multipliers can be specified to set incidence rate of for particular groups (e.g. --initial- incidence-rate 0.1 docter=1.2 will set incidence rate to 0.12 for doctors).
+Multipliers can be specified to set incidence rate of for particular groups (e.g. --initial-incidence-rate 0.1 docter=1.2 will set incidence rate to 0.12 for doctors).
   --infectors [INFECTORS [INFECTORS ...]]
                         Infectees to introduce to the population, default to '0'.
 If you would like to introduce multiple infectees to the population, or if you have named groups, you will have to specify the IDs of carrier such as --infectors nurse1 nurse2.
 Specifying this parameter without value will not introduce any infector.
   --interval INTERVAL   Interval of simulation, default to 1/24, by hour --logfile LOGFILE     logfile
   --prop-asym-carriers [PROP_ASYM_CARRIERS [PROP_ASYM_CARRIERS ...]]
                         Proportion of asymptomatic cases.
 You can specify a fix number, or two numbers as the lower and higher CI (95%) of the proportion.
 Default to 0.10 to 0.40.
 Multipliers can be specified to set proportion of asymptomatic carriers for particular groups.
   --stop-if [STOP_IF [STOP_IF ...]]
                         Condition at which the simulation will end.
 By default the simulation stops when all individuals are affected or all infected individuals are removed.
 Current you can specify a time after which the simulation will stop in the format of `--stop-if "t>10"' (for 10 days).
-  --allow-lead-time     The seed carrier will be asumptomatic but always be at the beginning of incurbation
+  --allow-lead-time     The seed carrier will be asumptomatic but always be at the beginning of incurbation time.
-                        time.
                         If allow lead time is set to True, the carrier will be anywhere in his or her incubation period.
-  --analyze-existing-logfile
-                        Analyze an existing logfile, useful for updating the summarization procedure or uncaptured output.
-  --plugins [PLUGINS [PLUGINS ...]]
-                        One or more name of Python modules that will be used by the simulator.
-The module should define classes derived from outbreak_simulator.plugin.BasePlugin.
-Plugins should be provided in the format of 'module1.plugin1` where `module` is name of the module and `plugin` is the name of the class.
-The plugins will be triggered by specific event, or once at each time epoc when any other events happen.
+  --plugin ...
+One or more of "--plugin MODULE.PLUGIN [args]" to specify one or more plugins.
+FLUGIN will
+                        be assumed to be MODULE name if left unspecified.
+Each plugin has its own parser and can parse its own args.
   -j JOBS, --jobs JOBS  Number of process to use for simulation.
 Default to number of CPU cores.
   -s STAT_INTERVAL, --stat-interval STAT_INTERVAL
                         Interval for statistics to be calculated, default to 1.
 No STAT event will happen it it is set to 0.

 ```